providing animal chiropractic and consultation services with integrity in colorado

 Horse clients

-Your animal will then receive motion palpation of the joints, with any needed adjustments made along the way.
-The whole animal is done (head-to-toe) as long as the behavior of the animal is willing to allow the examination safely.
-Some animals require trust to be built over time for limb adjusting.
-The Doctor may ask for your assistance in providing support for your animal for certain adjustments.
-For safety and comprehension, an adult handler is recommended so your animal can receive all possible adjustments and care.
+For safety and comprehension, an adult handler is required so your animal can receive all possible adjustments and care.
 The Doctor will ask ahead of your appointment about any behavioral qualities that may make parts of your motioning examination and adjustments more challenging or impossible.
+Acupuncture patients should not be needle-shy; alternative forms of pain management such as chiropractic, laser therapy, moxabustion, kinesiology taping, PEMF, or massage should be used In those cases.
 Dr. Bacon is willing to work with animals over time that just need to build trust, so being upfront about behavioral concerns is important for time scheduling management.
-This is especially true for animals that have never had prior chiropractic work.
+This is especially true for animals that have never had holistic therapy such as chiropractic or acupuncture.

 Behavioral Qualities: What if my animal does not like certain parts of his or her body touched?